Valery Yemelyanov: Views and thought

-In Dezionization (1970s), Yemelyanov wrote about the great Russian pre-Christian civilization that allegedly created a rich written language and culture.
-Like other neo-pagan authors, Valery Skurlatov and Vladimir Shcherbakov, he extensively referenced the Book of Veles, which supposedly preserved the remnants of the true Russian worldview, which constituted the "soul of the people."
-He referred to the ancient Aryans who came to India as "Aryo-Veneti," who brought to Hindustan "our ideology, preserved at the foundations of Hinduism and yoga."
-The "Aryo-Veneti" dominated the Eastern Mediterranean for some time; according to Yemleyanov, the name Palestine originates from them, which means "Scorched Camp" (Опалённый стан).
-In an effort to portray the "Aryo-Veneti," and not the Semites, as the creators of the alphabet, he also claimed that the Phoenicians were members of the "Aryo-Veneti."
+In Dezionization, Yemelyanov wrote about an alleged great Russian pre-Christian civilization that had created a rich written language and culture.
+Like other neo-pagan authors, such as Valery Skurlatov and Vladimir Shcherbakov, he extensively referenced the Book of Veles, which he claimed preserved remnants of the true Russian worldview, constituting the "soul of the people."
+He referred to the ancient Aryans who came to India as "Aryo-Veneti," who allegedly brought to Hindustan "our ideology, preserved at the foundations of Hinduism and yoga."
+The "Aryo-Veneti" also dominated the Eastern Mediterranean for some time; according to Yemleyanov, the name Palestine originates from them, which means "Scorched Camp" (Опалённый стан).
+Seeking to portray the Aryo-Veneti, rather than the Semites, as the creators of the alphabet, he also included the Phoenicians as members of the Aryo-Veneti.

-According to Yemelyanov, the "Slavo-Russes," also of the "Aryo-Veneti," inhabited all of continental Europe and Scandinavia right up to the lands of the Germans.
-"The only autochthons of Europe are the Veneti and the Baltic Aryans," while the Celts and Germans allegedly came from the depths of Asia.
-The "Veneti" constituted "the backbone of the Aryan language substrate" and were the main guardians of the "common Aryan" ideology.
-The purity of language and ideology was preserved only "in the vast expanses from Novgorod to the Black Sea," where the idea of "the trinity of three triune trinities" was preserved the longest: Prav-Yav-Nav, Svarog-Perun-Svetovid, Dusha-Plot-Mosh.
-A golden age reigned on this land, when "there was no concept of evil," and the Rusichi lived in harmony with nature — they did not know blind obedience to God and had neither sanctuaries nor priests.
-The bearers of "occult power" were female yogis, which is supposedly generally characteristic of the "Aryans."
+According to Yemelyanov, the "Slavo-Russes," also of the Aryo-Veneti, populated all of continental Europe and Scandinavia, right up to the lands of the Germans.
+"The only indigenous peoples of Europe are the Veneti and the Baltic Aryans," while the Celts and Germans supposedly came from the depths of Asia.
+The "Veneti" constituted "the backbone of the Aryan linguistic substratum" and were the main guardians of the "pan-Aryan" ideology.
+The purity of language and ideology was preserved only "in the vast expanses from Novgorod to the Black Sea," where the idea of the "trinity of three triune trinities" persisted longest: Prav-Yav-Nav, Svarog-Perun-Svetovid, Dusha-Plot-Mosh (Soul-Flesh-Power).
+A golden age reigned in this land, when "the concept of evil did not exist."
+The Russes lived in harmony with nature, knew no blind submission to God, and had neither sanctuaries nor priests.
+Female yogis, supposedly characteristic of the "Aryans," acted as bearers of "occult power."

-Yemelyanov portrayed the Jews as savages who migrated to "Aryan" Palestine and appropriated the "Aryan" cultural heritage.
+Yemelyanov portrayed Jews as savages who migrated to "Aryan" Palestine and appropriated the "Aryan" cultural heritage.
 The Jewish language itself allegedly developed under strong "Aryan" influence.
-The "wild Jews" managed to conquer the lands of the "glorious Aryans" not by military force and valor, but thanks to the criminal actions of the Egyptian and Mesopotamian priests who feared the "great people of Ros or Rus" who lived in Asia Minor and Palestine:
+The "wild Jews" managed to conquer the lands of the "glorious Aryans" not through military force and valor, but thanks to the criminal actions of Egyptian and Mesopotamian priests who feared the "great people of Ros or Rus" who lived in Asia Minor and Palestine: